The work study application is available through the Carilion Clinic website. To go directly to the application, click here.

 Step 1: Fill out the FAFSA

-- Since the funding source for your Work Study is determined by your financial need, you must fill out a Free Application for Federal Student Aid (FAFSA) to determine your eligibility.
+- Eligibility for the Federal Work Study program is determined by the results of your Free Application for Federal Student Aid (FAFSA).

 Step 2: Apply for a position through the Carilion Clinic Human Resources website